This car insurance offers lower rates if you drive an EV—or try to drive less

 Schreiber couldn’t say exactly how much EV and hybrid drivers will save with Lemonade Car insurance, since it depends on the specific make and model of each car.
 EV and hybrid drivers aren’t necessarily less likely to crash or have their car stolen, so the risk for paying out claims isn’t reduced.
 There’s a chance Lemonade profits could take a hit by insuring these cars with these incentives, Schreiber says, but that’s something “time will tell” as the business grows.

-And if you don’t have an EV or hybrid, you may not be eligible for a policy with Lemonade Car.
+And if you don’t have an EV or hybrid, you can still get a policy with Lemonade Car, as long as your car hits the company’s gas mileage benchmarks.
 “At the other end of the spectrum, we’re actually not going to be insuring the real guzzlers,” Schreiber says.
-The company has a formula to figure out the cars made up to a certain time that emit “really irresponsible amounts of pollution.”
+The company has a formula to figure out which older cars emit “really irresponsible amounts of pollution.”
 “We’re just going to refuse to insure those at all,” he says.

 Lemonade Car is first launching in Illinois and next in Tennessee; additional states across the country will roll out after.